-Entrapment is when police trick people into committing crimes they are not predisposed to commit.
-Since entrapment is illegal, it serves as an effective defense to criminal charges.
+“Entrapment” is when police trick people into committing crimes they are not predisposed to commit.
+Since entrapment is illegal, it serves as an effective legal defense against criminal charges.1

 An example of entrapment is a cop threatening to beat a suspected prostitute unless she agrees to accept his money in exchange for having sex with him.
 If the prostitute agrees, she should not be criminally liable for the Nevada crime of solicitation of prostitution because the cop “entrapped” her into engaging in solicitation of prostitution.

-Note that Nevada police are legally permitted to go undercover and pose as prostitutes or prostitution customers in an effort to catch actual hookers and “johns.”
+Note that Nevada police are legally permitted to go undercover and pose as prostitutes or prostitution customers to catch actual hookers and “johns.”
 These “solicitation stings” do not in and of themselves qualify as entrapment.
-However, undercover cops have to abide by strict rules during solicitation stings:
+However, undercover cops have to abide by strict rules during solicitation stings.

 Police may go undercover and pretend to solicit sexual favors for a fee.
 But police may not pressure, threaten, or otherwise force someoneelse to solicit prostitution if that person is not otherwise predisposed to solicit prostitution.